 “The product itself, from how I pictured it in the beginning and how it looks now, is quite different.

 There was one aspect that initially we designed in a certain way – the way the UI works and the initial language.
 Apparently, the user intents were not matched by the action the interface took.
-The tapptitude guys spot it very quickly!
+The Tapptitude team spotted it very quickly!
 We tried to address where things were going wrong and came up with a solution together to solve the problem.”

 Step 3: UI Design & Prototyping